eolseng/pg5100_exam/README.md

 ### Extra features:
 * Sorting of copies under 'My Collection' - tested by 'testSortCollection'
 * Changing of passwords - tested by 'testChangePassword'
+* Admin page with form to create new cards - tested by 'testCreateNewCard'
 * Deployed to Heroku at https://pg5100-exam.herokuapp.com
-* docker-compose support to start the application with a PostgreSQL database
+* docker-compose support to start the application with a containerized PostgreSQL database

+Can also be run as a stand alone Docker container as long as the user has a PostgreSQL:10 database running on port 5432 with the password for the 'postgres' user set to 'docker'.

+####Admin Login Credentials:
+* Username: admin
+* Password: admin

 ### Other notes
 The project is based on the curriculum-repository https://github.com/arcuri82/testing_security_development_enterprise_systems.